Skip to content

 Different probiotic strains can be beneficial for different symptoms of IBS.
 Clinical studies show the best probiotic supplements for IBS contain strains such as:

-Identify what type of IBS you are dealing with, then choose a supplement containing well-researched strains that have been shown to support those symptoms.
+Identify what type of IBS you are dealing with, then look for a supplement containing well-researched strains which have been shown to support your symptoms.